“There is no such thing as a Docker container!”

 Sadly, most people who run containers use Docker, and Docker was not built with security in mind.
 It was an afterthought.
 Maybe a Docker Captain can tell you about it someday.

 So, what does one do?
 Curse the decision to promote Docker?
 Well, yes.
-But, also, critically, use the user
+Alias docker to podman

 namespace to map the root